bertvoldenuit/Nuttx-mdwiki/en/pages/getting-started/installing_nuttx_WSL.md

 In order to execute commands on the NuttX Operating System, we must connect to the NuttShell.
 Let's setup a serial terminal.
 You can dowload `TeraTerm` [here](https://ttssh2.osdn.jp/).
 Install and launch it.

+In order to get the `COM#` number, you can check it in the device manager.
+Once, Tera Term is set with the right com port, reset the board.

 ![image](https://bertvoldenuit.github.io/Nuttx-mdwiki/en/pages/uploads/images/device_com_number.png)